Mdeliaskhan04/Mdeliaskhan04/README.md

 About Me!!!

+Hey, I am Md Elias khan.
 I'm a passionate and detail-oriented Software Quality Assurance (SQA) Engineer with over 10 months of hands-on experience in manual testing and quality assurance.
 My mission is to ensure that every piece of software I work on is robust, reliable, and provides an excellent user experience.

 🌟 Skills & Expertise:
 -Manual Testing: Expert in identifying defects and ensuring software quality through rigorous manual testing.